csyizhou/FGADR-2842-Dataset/README.md

 Please read the IIAI FGADR Dataset Research Use Agreement https://www.dropbox.com/s/ggahmdu2fh9ag9x/IIAI_FGADR_Research_Use_Agreement.pdf?dl=0.

 Once you agree to register to download the FGADR dataset, please sign the form and email to yizhou.szcn@gmail.com.
-You will receive a link to the download over email (FGADR will be released, once the paper is published).
+You will receive a link to the download over email.
 Note that you may not share the link to download the dataset with others.

 # [Code for Task 3]